LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 - **Commands:** Used to target the current resource in the Resource Portal to input commands.
 To mitigate risk of error and to enhance the overall experience of the lab, the IDLx platform supports executing commands directly in the area of focus of the Resource Portal.
 Clicking the text in the lab instructions will input the command into the item in focus, on the Resource Portal.
 Commands can be a single line (shown below) or multi-line.

+There are 4 different kinds of commands that you can configure:

+   - **Type Text**.
+This is not a command per se.
+Rather, this command type allows the user to input a predetermined string.
+To use this, simply add ```+++``` on each side of the text that you wish to have typed.

+   - **PowerShell**.
+This allows the user to execute a PowerShell command in the background.
+The user does not see the execution of the command.
+To use this, simply add ```{PowerShell}``` to the end of the command.

+   - **PowerShell with UI**.
+This opens a command prompt window in the VM and shows the command execution.
+To use this, simply add ```{PowerShell visible}``` to the end of the command.

+   - **Shell**.
+This causes a command to be executed in the background.
+The user does not see the execution of the command.
+To use this, simply add ```{Shell}``` to the end of the command.

+   - **Shell with UI**.
+This command opens a command prompt window in the VM and shows the command execution.
+To use this, simply add ```{Shell visible}``` to the end of the command.

 Commands require Integration Services to be installed on the VM.
 After installing Integration Services, you must save a differencing disk for Integration Services to be installed on all future launches of the lab.

    - **Single Line Command:**